alexandru/scala-best-practices/sections/3-architecture.md

 implementations.
 And for those conscious few that are doing this correctly, they end up in JVM initialization hell.

+But that's not the only problem.
+The bigger problem is that developers are lazy, so you end up with huge components having dozens of dependencies and responsibilities, because Cake encourages this.
+And after the original developers that did this damage move from the project, you end up with other, smaller components, that duplicate the functionality of the original components, just because the original components are hell-like to test because you have to mock or stub too many things (another code smell).
+And you've got this forever repeating cycle, with developers ending up hating the code base, doing the minimal amount of work required to accomplish their tasks, ending up with other big, ugly and fundamentally flawed components.
+And because of the tight coupling that Cake naturally induces, they won't be easy to refactor.

 So why do the above when something like this is much more readable and common sense: